artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 * The :term:`digital object` must be uploaded locally, **not** linked via a web address or URL (i.e. from an external site).
-* If you are not using the "Apply to every digital object" setting, then there there is also an additional condition: a Rights statement with a Copyright basis and the Restriction set to "Conditional" must be attached to the associated :term:`archival description.`
+* If you are not using the "Apply to every digital object" setting, then there there is also an additional condition: a Rights statement with a Copyright basis and the Restriction set to "Conditional" must be attached to the associated :term:`archival description`.

 **Step 1: Granting sufficient access**